 Since our inception in December 2006, we have devoted most of our cash resources to manufacturing, research and development and selling, general and administrative activities related to the development and commercialization of EXPAREL.
 In addition, we acquired iovera° as part of the MyoScience Acquisition in April 2019.
 We are highly dependent on the commercial success of EXPAREL, which we launched in April 2012.
 We have financed our operations primarily with cash generated from product sales, the proceeds from the sale of equity and debt securities, borrowings under prior debt facilities and collaborative licensing and milestone revenue.
-As of June 30, 2020, we had an accumulated deficit of \$398.5 million, cash and cash equivalents, short-term and long-term investments of \$335.1 million and working capital of \$385.2 million.
-The net cash proceeds from the July 2020 issuance of \$402.5 million aggregate principal of the 2025 Notes was \$178.8 million, after deducting fees and estimated offering expenses of \$12.6 million and using \$211.1 million to retire \$185.0 million of our existing 2022 Notes.
-For more information, see Note 17, Subsequent Events, to our condensed consolidated financial statements included herein.
+As of September 30, 2020, we had an accumulated deficit of \$268.4 million, cash and cash equivalents, short-term and long-term investments of \$576.2 million and working capital of \$572.2 million.
+The net cash proceeds from the July 2020 issuance of \$402.5 million aggregate principal of the 2025 Notes was \$178.9 million, after deducting fees and offering expenses of \$12.5 million and using \$211.1 million (including accrued interest) to retire \$185.0 million in aggregate principal of our existing 2022 Notes.
+For more information, see Note 9, Debt, to our condensed consolidated financial statements included herein.

 As discussed above, we anticipate that the COVID-19 pandemic will continue to result in a reduction of certain commercial and clinical expenditures which would offset some of the revenue declines caused by the COVID-19 pandemic.
-We currently expect that our cash, short-term and long-term investments on hand will be adequate to cover any potential short-term liquidity needs (especially considering the issuance of the 2025 Notes in July 2020), and that we would be able to access other sources of financing should the need arise.
+We currently expect that our cash, short-term and long-term investments on hand will be adequate to cover any potential short-term liquidity needs, and that we would be able to access other sources of financing should the need arise.

 On March 27, 2020, the Coronavirus Aid, Relief and Economic Security (CARES) Act was signed into law in response to the COVID-19 pandemic.
 The CARES Act, among other things, allows for certain measures to increase liquidity for businesses such as the deferral of employer payroll taxes, a tax credit for retaining employees and other provisions.
-We are continuing to evaluate the overall impact of the CARES Act on our business.
-We currently expect to benefit from the provision to defer the payment of certain employer payroll taxes of approximately \$3.8 million for calendar year 2020, of which \$1.2 million has been deferred as of June 30, 2020.
-Half of these deferrals are due at each of December 31, 2021 and December 31, 2022, respectively.
+We currently expect to benefit from the provision to defer the payment of certain employer payroll taxes of approximately \$3.3 million for calendar year 2020, of which \$2.2 million has been deferred as of September 30, 2020.
+One-half of these deferrals are due at each of December 31, 2021 and December 31, 2022.